MAFFPT/Hubitat/Nuki Smart Lock 2.0/README.md

 ### Automatic installation using HPM

 This is the easyest way to install all components of this Integration.

+Hubitat Package Manager (HPM) made it easy to install and keep up to date apps and drivers installed using it.
+It is a very powerful and easy to use tool.

-Just follow the instructions to install HPM in your HE hub found [here](https://community.hubitat.com/t/beta-hubitat-package-manager/38016).
+Before using HPM you must ollow the instructions to install HPM itself in your HE hub found [here](https://community.hubitat.com/t/beta-hubitat-package-manager/38016).

 ### Manual installation